syncfusion-content/predictive-analytics-docs/predictive-analytics/Statistics-for-Three-or-More-Variables.md

 ####Given the possible fluctuations of stepwise regression, it is reassuring to know that both approaches finished with the same model, although they are listed in a different order.

 ####Again, it is important to remember that multiple regression can be very complicated and subtle procedure and that many analysts have criticized stepwise methods vigorously.
-Fortunately, R and its available packages offer many alternatives—and more are added on a regular basis—it is encouraged you to explore options before committing to a single approach.
+Fortunately, R and its available packages offer many alternatives and more are added on a regular basis it is encouraged you to explore options before committing to a single approach.

 ####Once you have saved your work, you should clean the workspace by removing any variables or objects you created.
 {% highlight r %}